tomatolog/manticore/doc/sphinx.rst

 Cache entries expire with TTL, and also get invalidated on index rotation, or on TRUNCATE, or on ATTACH.
-Note that at the moment entries are notinvalidated on arbitrary RT index writes!
+Note that at the moment entries are **not** invalidated on arbitrary RT index writes!
 So a cached query might be returning older results for the duration of its TTL.